 If working with professionals your loved one respects is unsuccessful, it may be time to approach the DMV directly.
 Caregivers with sufficient reason can refer an unsafe driver and the DMV will investigate their abilities.
 They may request that the driver undergo a visual examination, written driving test or even a road test with an inspector.
 Any action or decision regarding the status of their license is determined by these inspectors.

 Know that there are no national standards or mandates for licensing drivers or revoking these privileges.
 Every state has its own program and guidelines.
 Keep in mind that some states maintain the anonymity of the person who made the request for evaluation, while others can share this information with the driver in question if he or she asks for it.

 - Just Take the Keys

-This can obviously cause conflict.
-In fact, there are documented cases of the caregiver having had the elder’s car removed and then were under investigation by police when Mom or Dad filed a stolen vehicle report.
+Confiscating a loved one’s car and/or keys can obviously cause conflict.
+In fact, there are documented cases where a caregiver has removed an elder’s car and then been investigated by police when the elder filed a stolen vehicle report.